iwarapter/terraform-provider-pingaccess/docs/resources/application_resource.md

 - **path_patterns** (Block Set) A list of one or more request path-matching patterns. (see [below for nested schema](#nestedblock--path_patterns))
 - **path_prefixes** (Set of String, Deprecated)
 - **policy** (Block List, Max: 1) A map of policy items associated with the resource.
 The key is 'web' or 'api' and the value is a list of Policy Items. (see [below for nested schema](#nestedblock--policy))
+- **resource_type** (String) The type of this resource.
+'Standard' resources are those served by the protected applications.
+'Virtual' resources do not have a corresponding resource in the protected application.
+Instead, when accessing the resource, PingAccess returns a response created by the response generator defined in the resource type configuration.
+The default type is 'Standard'.
+- **resource_type_configuration** (Block List) A container for configuration specific to different types of resources. (see [below for nested schema](#nestedblock--resource_type_configuration))
 - **root_resource** (Boolean) True if the resource is the root resource for the application.
 - **unprotected** (Boolean) True if the resource is unprotected.